ORKESTAI FARM

 May 23, June 6, July 25, August 15, September 19, October 24, November 7

-Class is Rain or Shine, unless extreme weather conditions prevent us from gathering.
+Class is Rain or Shine, unless extreme weather conditions prevent us from gathering, or circumstance at the Arboretum necessitate a chance in schedule.
 In the case of a cancellation, we will make up the class the Sunday after the scheduled class.

 Instructors: Alethea Vasilas and Joshua Marcus, Orkestai Co-Directors